Uber reports more than 3,000 sexual assaults on 2018 rides

-SAN FRANCISCO (AP) — Uber, as part of a long anticipated safety report, revealed that more than 3,000 sexual assaults were reported during its U.S. rides in 2018.
+SAN FRANCISCO (AP) — More than 3,000 sexual assaults were reported during U.S. Uber rides in 2018, the company said in a long-awaited safety report.

-That figure includes 235 rapes across the company’s 1.3 billion rides last year.
-The ride-hailing company noted that drivers and riders were both attacked and that some assaults occurred between riders.
+That figure includes 229 rapes across the company’s 1.3 billion rides.
+Uber noted that drivers and riders were both attacked, and that some assaults occurred between riders.

-The Thursday report, which the company hailed as the first of its kind, provides a rare look into the traffic deaths, murders and reported sexual assaults that took place during billions of rides arranged in the U.S. using Uber’s service.
-It is part of the company’s effort to be more transparent after years of criticism over its safety record.

-In 2017, the company counted 2,936 reported sexual assaults — including 229 rapes — during 1 billion U.S. trips.
-Uber bases its numbers on reports from riders and drivers, meaning the actual numbers could be much higher.
+In 2017, the company said 2,936 sexual assaults were reported.
+Uber bases its numbers on reports from riders and drivers — meaning the actual numbers could be much higher.
 Sexual assaults commonly go unreported.

 “I suspect many people will be surprised at how rare these incidents are; others will understandably think they’re still too common,” Uber CEO Dara Khosrowshahi tweeted about the report.
 “Some people will appreciate how much we’ve done on safety; others will say we have more work to do.
 They will all be right.”